 CLASS—meaning globally famous names and brands like Milano, Versace and Trump, as well as endorsers like Paris Hilton—distinguishes Century Properties Group (CPGI) from other players in the real еstatе sector.

 The branding strategy is also driving the company’s sales in both the domestic and international markets.
 “We’re extremely strong internationally, having close to 70 percent of our sales to OFW and foreign nationals,” says Jose Carlo Antonio, chief finance officer of Century Properties Inc., CPGI’s parent company.
-Jose Carlo is the son of the founder, Joey Antonio, a grizzled veteran of many enterprises and a veritable rags-to-riches story.
+Jose Carlo is the son of the Executive Chairman of the Board, Joey Antonio, a grizzled veteran of many enterprises and a veritable rags-to-riches story.

 Publicly listed CPGI reported a 93 percent increase in revenues to P4.02 billion for the period January 1 to Oct.
 31, 2011 from P2.09 billion for the same period in 2010.